 The guide below is going to give you a rough estimate of the costs of living in Colombia.

 Neighborhoods in Colombia are divided according to estratos, starting from 1 to 6.
 The higher the number of estrato, the higher the cost of the utilities in that neighborhood.
 The most upscale neighborhood in Medellin is El Poblado, in Bogota it is Rosales, in Cartagena it is Bocagrande and in Cali it is El Peñon.

 All these neighborhoods are primarily of estrato 5-6, thus, the cost of living in these areas are going to be higher than other neighborhoods.
 Depending on the type of apartment and the facilities provided, the rent can be anywhere from €250-€1000 per month in these neighborhoods.
 If you rent an apartment outside these neighborhoods, the prices would be significantly lower.

-We got your back when you’re trying to figure out where to live in Medellin.
+We got your back when you’re trying to figure out where to live as a student.

 Menu del dia, a popular lunch combo in Colombia, costs about €3 – €4.
 Menu del dia consists of rice, meat, soup, salad, and juice and is regularly served at local restaurants throughout Colombia.
 In Colombian mid-range restaurants, you can find 3 course meals costing around €15-€20 for two people.

 Fresh fruits and vegetables are available in abundance in Colombia, so they are really cheap, making it easier for you to eat healthy food more often.
 Shopping in local markets as opposed to supermarkets can cut down your grocery costs to a large extent.

 When you’re in Colombia you should also not forget to try the delicious Bandeja Paisa, as shown on the image below.

 Cost of Transportation in Colombia